myparcelnl/woocommerce/readme.txt

 == Frequently Asked Questions ==

-**Online Manual (in Dutch):** https://postnl.github.io/woocommerce-handleiding/
+**Online Manual (in Dutch):** https://postnl.github.io/woocommerce/

 = How do I get an API key? =
-When logged in on your postnl account at [backoffice.myparcel.nl](http://backoffice.myparcel.nl) you can find your API key under Instellingen → Algemeen.
+For the api key, you must be contacting PostNL.

 = How do I change the track&trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter: